jkakar/octopress/source/_posts/2010-06-13-object-collections-in-storm.markdown

 ```

 Each filtering method, such as `owned_by and has_unpaid_invoices`
 returns a new `AccountCollection` instance.
-This isn’t strictly
+This isn't strictly
 necessary but creating a new instance is both easier to understand and
 implement.
 Finding all accounts owned by `Vince Offer` that have unpaid
 invoices is quite easy: